Velociraptor45/Xipona/readme.md

 And there is more on the horizon!
 Check out the [GitHub Milestones](https://github.com/Velociraptor45/Xipona/milestones) to get a glimps at what's coming soon 👀

 ## Setup in Docker
-To run all required services in containers, Dockerfiles and docker-compose files are provided for both `docker compose` and `docker stack deploy`.
+To run all required services in containers, Docker images and docker-compose files are provided for both `docker compose` and `docker stack deploy`.
 They can be found under *Docker/Compose*.

 ### Prerequisits
 Prepare the following things: